Icon-Newsletter

 traffic laws in the philippines - childrens safety on motorcycle act

-The Philippines also has a law that protects children riding on motorcycles: RA 10666 or the Children’s Safety on Motorcycles Act of 2015.[5]
+According to a study by the University of the Philippines-National Center for Transportation Studies, 38 children die in road crashes every day.[5]
+RA 10666 or the Children’s Safety on Motorcycles Act of 2015 aims to protect children riding on motorcycles.[6]
 The law prohibits children from boarding two-wheeled vehicles running faster than 60 kph on public roads.

 There are exceptions to this law and as long as you meet the following standards, you're good to go: